-This adjustment allows you to achieve a perfect fit of the stock against your face.
-This adjustment determines how correctly and consistently your dominant eye aligns with the sight plane along the barrel rib.
 With the gun shouldered, cast off means moving the comb to the right of the centerline of the gun to give a fit advantage for a right-handed shooter.
 Cast on refers to moving the comb to the left of the centerline, giving a fit advantage for a left-handed shooter.
-A shotgun that is correctly adjusted for cast will have you looking directly down the center of the rib with both the front and middle beads in exact alignment.
+A shotgun that is correctly adjusted for cast will have you looking directly down the center of the rib with both the front and middle beads in exact alignment (Figure 14, page 30).